Learning the shape of female breasts: an open-access 3D statistical shape model of the female breast built from 110 breast scans: Methodology

 \subsection{Registration of 3D breast scans}

 Following Figure \ref{fig:overview_pipeline}, the proposed pairwise registration pipeline is mainly composed of rigid alignment (Section \ref{subsubsec:rigid}) and non-rigid alignment (Section \ref{subsubsec:non-rigid}).
-Following common practice, the latter is carried out in a hierarchical, multi-resolution fashion (Section \ref{subsubsec:multi_res_fitting}).
+To speed up convergence, the latter is carried out in a hierarchical, multi-resolution fashion (Section \ref{subsubsec:multi_res_fitting}).

 Both phases make extensive use of BPMs in order to align a template surface $\mathcal{S}=(V,E,\mathbf{P})$ to a target $\mathcal{T}$ as accurately as possible \textit{inside} the breast region and only roughly outside, effectively decoupling the breast from the rest of the thorax by reducing the \textit{variance} outside the breast region to a minimum.
 This is justified as the covariance $\cov(x,y)$ becomes smaller if $\var(x)$ or $\var(y)$ is lowered, following from the well known fact that $\left|\cov(x,y)\right|\leq\sqrt{\var(x)}\sqrt{\var(y)}$ (which holds via the Cauchy–Schwarz inequality).